sergio94al/Automatic_design_of_quantum_feature_maps_Genetic_Auto-Generation/README.md

 * Search of quantum-inspired solutions that can be implemented on classical computers.
 * Provide interpretability to the predicted results.

-## Genetic-Quantum Feature Maps: Technique
+## Genetic Quantum Feature Maps: Technique

 In this paper we propose a novel technique for **quantum machine learning** (QML) which allows for tabular datasets the **automatic generation of quantum-inspired kernels for classification** by using Quantum Support Vector Machine (QSVM), based on multi-objective genetic algorithms.